Rome2Rio

 1. Take the ferry from Dublin Ferryport B+I to Holyhead Ferryferry ferry 0

-3. Take the train from Cardiff Central to Bodmin Parkwaytrain train
+3. Take the train from Birmingham New Street to Bodmin Parkwaytrain train

-Dublin to Port Isaac by ferry, train, and bus
+Dublin to Port Isaac by ferry, foot, train, and bus

 See schedules